detouma/adaptation/README.md

 # Workflow for example: <br>
 1. download CHIRPS precipitation data and calculate percentile thresholds by running download_pr_and_calculate_percentiles.ipynb. <br>
 (More information about CHIRPS can be found here: https://www.chc.ucsb.edu/data/chirps).
-2. download country shapefiles and remittance data:
-3. run adaptation_jupyter_notebook.ipynb to process climate and remittance data and create Figures 1 and 3.
+2. run adaptation_jupyter_notebook.ipynb to process climate and remittance data and create Figures 1 and 3.
+Remittance data will be downloaded within this script.